Estimated reading time: 12 minutes

 What is biometric data for the EU regulation?

-The Regulation defines "biometric data" as "personal data resulting from specific technical processing relating to the physical, physiological or behavioral characteristics of a natural person, which allow or confirm the unique identification of that natural person, such as facial images or dactyloscopic data" (i.e. fingerprints).
+biometric data are “personal data resulting from specific technical processing relating to the physical, physiological, or behavioral characteristics of a natural person, which allows or confirms the unique identification of that natural person, such as facial images or dactyloscopic (fingerprints) data."

-- If processing of biometric information is necessary for the purposes of carrying out the obligations and exercising specific rights of the controller or of the data subject in the field of employment and social security and social protection law.
+- If biometric information is necessary for carrying out obligations of the controller or the data subject in the field of employment, social security and social protection law

-- If processing is necessary to protect the vital interests of the data subject and he/she is incapable of giving consent.
+- If it's essential to protect the vital interests of the individual and he/she is incapable of giving consent

-- If processing is necessary for reasons of public interest in the area of public health.
+- If it's necessary for reasons of public interest in the area of public health.

-Moreover, the Regulation permits Member States to introduce other limitations regarding the processing of biometric information.
+Moreover, the Regulation permits the Member States to introduce other limitations regarding the processing of biometric information.

 Main objectives and provisions of the GDPR